 Advertisers played the line between fear-based ads, like the 1922 one, and more sensual ones, like the latter.
 Some ads were even surprisingly sexual considering the time period.
 Basically, the premises behind all hair removal ads were that you should be ashamed of hair, being hairless makes you sexy, and you will be an unwanted social outcast if you don’t shave.

-of American women between ages 15 and 44 removed some body hair.
+In a 1964 survey, 98 percent of American women between ages 15 and 44 removed some body hair.

 As with any trend, there is a counterculture.
 Whether out of feminist rebellion against opressive standards, medical reasons, personal belief, or just plain not caring, some ladies let it grow long and strong!
 There are benefits to both letting it go and letting it grow.

 Let it Go or Let it Grow?

 Hair removal as a lady is a very personal choice.
 As with every decision, there are pros and cons.
 If you want to be as smooth and hairless as a baby seal, you’ll be spending a long time in the tub and a fair amount of money.
 If you want to be hairy and free, you might get odd looks on the beach or in the office.